 1) Speed of Analysis

 While considering any SAST solution or comparing it with some other tool, the speed of analysis must be prioritized.
-While the speed range varies between hundreds to thousands of lines codes assessed per second for different tools, it becomes important to give weight to the speed criteria as you wouldn't want unnecessary delays in your overall process.
+While the speed range varies between hundreds to thousands of line codes assessed per second for different tools, it becomes important to give weight to the speed criteria as you wouldn't want unnecessary delays in your overall process.

 Many SAST tools are known to use complicated algorithms and testing methods that use big chunks of memory and are extremely slow.
 And you never want to be in the situation of a memory exhaustion problem.
 Many people are often forced to alter their SAST configurations to focus on speed and not precision because of this limitation.